Carillion: Actions against KPMG

+Actions against former Carillion directors

 In addition to its initial investigation into the timeliness and content of Carillion's financial announcements, the Financial Conduct Authority said its investigation would extend to allegations of insider trading in Carillion shares prior to its trading update on 10 July 2017.
 In November 2020, the FCA said some Carillion directors had "acted recklessly" and released "misleadingly positive" market updates before it collapsed, singling out updates issued on 7 December 2016, 1 March 2017 and 3 May 2017.
 As a result, the FCA said it had sent notices to some former Carillion directors warning of possible enforcement action (possible sanctions include public censure, fines and suspensions from holding certain positions).
 In January 2021, the Insolvency Service said it would seek to ban eight former Carillion directors from holding senior boardroom positions, namely: Philip Green, Richard Howson, Keith Cochrane, Richard Adam and Zafar Khan, and non-executive directors Andrew Dougal, Alison Horner and Ceri Powell.
 The directors are contesting the action.
 In July 2022, the FCA announced it had decided to fine Howson £397,800, Adam £318,000 and Khan £154,400; it said the trio had made "misleadingly positive statements" and had "acted recklessly".
-The three former directors were appealing to the Upper Tribunal (Tax and Chancery Chamber) against the penalties.
+The three former directors appealed to the Upper Tribunal (Tax and Chancery Chamber) against the penalties, and in July 2025, it was announced their appeals would be heard in February 2026.

+In July 2023, the Insolvency Service announced that Khan and Adam had been disqualified from acting as company directors for 11 years and 12.5 years respectively.
+In October 2023, Howson was disqualified from being a director of a company for eight years.
+The Insolvency Service was also pursuing cases against other former Carillion directors, but a trial due to start on 16 October 2023 was cancelled after the Insolvency Service decided it was not in the public interest to pursue ex-chair Green, interim CEO Cochrane and non-executive directors Dougal, Horner and Powell.
+The Insolvency Service spent £11M pursuing director disqualifications against the eight former Carillion directors.